Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Approach

 where $\boldsymbol{F}^{L}_\text{enc}$ has the same spatial size of $\frac{h}{2^{L-1}}\times \frac{w}{2^{L-1}}$ as that of the learned semantic prior $\boldsymbol{S}^{L}_\text{prior}$.

 In the subsequent part of the image generator, we use the learned prior pyramid $\{\boldsymbol{S}^{l}_\text{prior}\}^{L}_{l=1}$ as semantic guidance to gradually refine the image encoding features $\boldsymbol{F}^{L}_\text{enc}$.
 However, we find it challenging to effectively combine these two branch of features into unified representations.
-On one hand, since the prior pyramid is distilled from a pretext model that is learned in another domain, there may be significant domain conflicts between them.
-On the other hand, the image encoding branch directly extracts low-level image features and focuses more on textures and local structure, while the prior pyramid branch focuses more on global scene understanding due to the effect of knowledge distillation from the multi-label classification model.
-As a result, we observe that fusing these two representation branch through simple concatenations will make them conflict, not only affecting local texture restoration but also increasing the difficulty of global context reasoning.
+First, since the prior pyramid is distilled from a pretext model that is learned in another domain, there may be significant domain conflicts between them.
+Second, the image encoding branch directly extracts low-level image features and focuses more on textures and local structure, while the prior pyramid branch focuses more on global scene understanding due to the effect of knowledge distillation from the multi-label classification model.
+As a result, we observe that fusing these two representation branch through concatenations will make them conflict, not only affecting local texture restoration but also increasing the difficulty of global context reasoning.

-To adaptively incorporate the semantic priors into image encoding features and reduce the conflicts between these two branches, we exploit the \textit{spatially-adaptive normalization} module (SPADE)~\cite{park2019semantic} (see \fig{ResSPADE}) as the key component of the image generator.
+To adaptively incorporate the semantic priors into image encoding features and reduce the conflicts between these two branches, we exploit the \textit{spatially-adaptive normalization} module (SPADE)~\cite{park2019semantic} (see \fig{Variational_module}(b)) as the key component of the image generator.
 The SPADE module is originally proposed for image synthesis to maintain the spatial information of the semantic layout.
 Instead of using semantic maps or semantic layouts, in SPN, we take the learned prior pyramid along with the image encoding features as the inputs of SPADE, and perform non-parametric instance normalization on the image encoding features.
 Next, two sets of parameters $\boldsymbol{\gamma}$ and $\boldsymbol{\beta}$ are generated from the learned semantic priors to perform pixel-wise affine transformations on the image features.
 We here take the image feature $\boldsymbol{F}^{L}_\text{enc}$ as an example and have: